elk-audio/elk-docs/docs/html/_sources/documents/elk_examples_overview.md.txt

 To run the example, execute the batch script *$ ./run_multi_fx*, in the folder */udata/elk-examples/blackboard/controller-examples*.

+**Important: To use the blackboard's rightmost 2 jack audio inputs, you need to plug a 3.5mm stereo mini-jack adapted/cable into the elk-pi input as well, leaving cable's/adapter's other end unconnected.
+That bridges the connection to the Blackboards inputs - if you don't the inputs will not reach the elk-pi.** Or, just use the minijack input on the elk-pi right away, if that is more convenient to you.

 In the sample folder, you can then call the *$ ./stop* script to terminate all the processes.

 ## JUCE Example, for Blackboard